 1. Start from the basics: resume and portfolio

-You already know that.
+Seeking architecture jobs: You already know that.
 It’s the fundamentals.
 As architects, we have the advantage of visualizing our progress and experience and communicate with the world through our drawings, sketches, and models.
 Use the spare time between sending CV’s and looking for advertisements constructively.
 Organize your projects, improve old concepts or create something new.
 Make a presentation of what you have done so far, whether it is related to architecture or not.
 The important thing is to be active and vigilant all the time, be prepared to seek opportunities.
 More tips on how to improve the presentation of your portfolio you will find on the following links, 10 Tips for Creating a Good Portfolio and 30 Best Resume Templates Free For Architects

 2. Have realistic expectations

 It’s not like one day after your graduation you will be hired to Zaha Hadid‘s Architects or OMA.
 Most of the successful people in the field started low and evolved gradually.
 Be patient.
 Present yourself as you are: an inexperienced graduate with minimal professional work but an individual with a lot of innovative ideas and more technical abilities than older architects.
 Start from small architectural firms around your hometown or even small construction companies.
 You need to keep your options open, don’t worry about rejection and naturally, you will gain experience with time and effort.
-You always have something new to learn, even from a part time job that requires endless bureaucratic procedures.
+You always have something new to learn, even from part time architecture jobs that require endless bureaucratic procedures.

 3. Get out of your comfort zone

 Sending resumes over mail is definitely the quickest way to get in touch with the firm you’re interested in.
-However, personal contact is usually more effective.
+However, personal contact is usually more effective to get architecture jobs.
 Make a phone call or show up in place to meet your potential employer instead of bombarding them with emails like a scheduled artificial machine.
 Impress them with your communication skills, your sense of humor and your motivation to get out of the house and seek your dreams.
 You have to remember that firms are hiring people, not impersonal text presentations.
 So, do whatever it takes to get in front of the person who has the power to hire you.

 4. Use your imagination